-There is an increasing interest in using real world data for clinical trials.
+There is an increasing interest in using real-world data for clinical trials.
 And that is for a reason.
-New technologies, availability, insights and better possibilities for protecting privacy makes it achievable to use this kind of data more and more.
+New technologies, data availability, insights, and better options for privacy protection make it achievable to use this type of data more and more.

 About the trainer(s):

 Berber Snoeijer started in clinical research in 1997 as a junior biometrician and has since then worked with clinical data in many different positions.
 In 2001 she started a CRO aiming at the data management, data analysis and reporting of clinical trials.
 She switched in 2011 to work as an R&D manager dedicated to investigate and utilize the potential of real-world data from electronic health records.
 This resulted in many different solutions including a full reporting system to give feedback information to healthcare caregivers.
 For efficient processes and use of the data, she experienced and used the skills of technical (software and database) engineering, process engineering, efficient data utilization, appreciative inquiry and management drives.